-Diversity and Distribution Lists ( lowercolumbia.edu/publications/catalog/distribution-lists ) are available in the Lower Columbia College Catalog located at lowercolumbia.edu/catalog.
+Diversity and Distribution Lists (lowercolumbia.edu/publications/catalog/distribution-lists) are available in the Lower Columbia College Catalog located at lowercolumbia.edu/catalog.

-Total transferable credits required to earn this degree: 90 with a cumulative grade point average (GPA) of at least 2.0.
+Total transferable credits required to earn this degree: a minimum of 91 with a cumulative grade point average (GPA) of at least 2.0.
 A course cannot be credited toward more than one distribution or skill area.